 According to Wikipedia (one of my favorite go-to’s!), Passive Income is defined as:

 Income is received on a regular basis, with little effort required to maintain it.

 What does this really mean?
 This means you don’t have to work (or put the effort in) for your income.
 I know you probably could decipher this on your own, but I want to elaborate more on this because I doubt most of you have really taken the time to think about the reality of how big this really is.

 There are two main ways you can earn passive income:

 Easy enough, huh?
 Well, you can’t just invest in anything or start any kind of business and get passive income from it.
 Well, maybe you can, but you have to know how to do it right in order to make sure you are actually getting passive income and you aren’t working for the income.

 Invest.
 If you make an investment, you have to make sure the income from it really is going to be passive.
 This would be in contrast to active income.
 What’s the difference, exactly?
 The question to ask yourself is: Do you have to work to get the income?
 The biggest example of active income investing and passive income investing in real estate is flipping versus rental properties, respectively.
 With flipping, you are required to do active work in order for the income to appear.
-With rental properties, in theory you don’t have to do any work for that income to come in (also assuming correct setup).
-The IRS agrees with these assumptions about both types of investing because they label the income from each as either active or passive, and each type of income has a completely different taxation.
+With rental properties, in theory, you don’t have to do any work for that income to come in (also assuming the correct setup).
+The IRS agrees with these assumptions about both types of investing because they label the income from each as either active or passive, and each type of income has completely different taxation.

 There is room to make active income investing passive, however.
 For instance, flipping properties can be extremely lucrative.
 Why pass up that kind of income, if you have an interest and skill in flipping, if what you really want is passive income?
-In this case, there are two ways to make flipping, which is active income, passive:
+In this case, there are two ways to make flipping, which is active income, and passive: